MicrosoftDocs/executable-docs/scenarios/CreateWordPressDeployment/README.md

 ## Obtain certificate via Helm Charts

-Helm is a Kubernetes deployment tool for automating creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.
+Helm is a Kubernetes deployment tool for automating the creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.

 Cert-manager provides Helm charts as a first-class method of installation on Kubernetes.

-1. Add the Jetstack Helm repository
+1. Add the Jetstack Helm repository.
 This repository is the only supported source of cert-manager charts.
-There are some other mirrors and copies across the internet, but those are entirely unofficial and could present a security risk.
+There are other mirrors and copies across the internet, but those are unofficial and could present a security risk.

     ```bash
     helm repo add jetstack https://charts.jetstack.io
     ```

-2. Update local Helm Chart repository cache
+2. Update local Helm Chart repository cache.

     ```bash
     helm repo update
     ```

-3. Install Cert-Manager addon via Helm by running the following:
+3. Install Cert-Manager addon via Helm.

     ```bash
     helm upgrade --install --cleanup-on-fail --atomic \